shizhe-yu/shizhe-yu.github.io/_pages/research.md

 ---
 ## Working Paper

-### Competition, Product Variety and Welfare: the Case of Commercial Aircraft Industry
+### The Asymmetric Effects of Trade Policy: Airbus and Boeing
-*Second-year Field Paper, draft available upon request*
+*working paper, draft available upon request*

-Abstract: I study how oligopolistic competition affects product variety and welfare in the global commercial aircraft market, which is characterized by duopolistic competition between Airbus and Boeing.
-Using a structural model with endogenous product entry, I develop a three-part decomposition framework to provide a nuanced understanding of product variety-two complementary variety measurements, two forces shaping firms' variety decisions, and two welfare channels.
-The simulation results show that while monopoly scenarios increase product variety, much of it reflects strategic repositioning with limited consumer surplus.
-In contrast, duopoly preserves price competition and yields the highest total welfare, highlighting trade-offs between coordination and competition.
+Abstract: This paper analyzes the welfare effects of trade policy in the global commercial aircraft duopoly, focusing on the long-running dispute between the European Union and the United States over Airbus and Boeing.
+I develop a structural model of demand and supply with endogenous product entry, and use it to simulate two representative policies: the removal of government subsidies and the imposition of bilateral tariffs.
+The simulations show how nominally symmetric policies can generate markedly asymmetric firm-level outcomes, re-flecting differences in the form of government support and in the two firms’ competitive positions with endogenous product entry serving as the primary channel.

 ### Algorithmic Personalization and Digital Addiction: A Field Experiment on Douyin (TikTok)